KevinWatersTR/JupyterCloud/README.md

 Jupyter Notebooks developed for Cloud Environments:
 <p>This series of Jupyter Notebooks is meant to provide a user with insight into Cloud Environments (namely OCI) in a "real world" context.</p>
 <p>For example, a realistic way of authenticating into most major corporate cloud environment is by using Multi-Factor Authentication which requires some kind of physical interaction in order to gain access.
 This can be overcome by using Instance Principals, however, an Instance Principal requires that you operate on a Cloud VM, which is inconvienent and requires much time to set up.
 It is far better to use ones own desktop or laptop.</p>
 So that these notebooks can operate in any environment, an Authentication notebook is made available to easily authenticate to your tenancy and stay authenticated for as long as you like.
-See the xxxxx notebook for furhter details.
+See the OCI_Auth_Multi_Factor notebook for furhter details.

 <!-- ABOUT THE PROJECT -->